-- territoriality principle: traffic within Swiss borders - half distance principle: Air traffic within Swiss borders and half distances from Switzerland to destinations abroad and vice versa Sources: FSO: ARF © FSO 2019 External costs are not borne by those responsible but by third parties (often by the general public).
-In transport, these types of costs are usually incurred in the environmental and health sectors.
+- 1 territoriality principle: traffic within Swiss borders - half distance principle: Air traffic within Swiss borders and half distances from Switzerland to destinations abroad and vice versa Sources: FSO; ARE © FSO 2020 External costs are not borne by those responsible but by third parties (often by the general public).
+In transport, these types of costs are usually incurred in the environmental and health sectors, e.g. due to air pollution, noise, climate effects or soil pollution.
 However, they are also found in costs relating to the damage or depreciation of buildings due to traffic.
-In 2015, the estimated external costs incurred in Switzerland were CHF 9.05 billion due to road traffic, CHF 1.05 billion due to rail traffic and CHF 1.14 billion due to air traffic.
+In 2016, the estimated external costs incurred in Switzerland were CHF 9.3 billion due to road traffic, CHF 1.1 billion due to rail traffic and CHE 1.2 billion due to air traffic.
 Persons affected by noise, 2015 Number of persons exposed to noise immissions over the legal limit

-Source: FOEN © FSO 2019 Noise is annoying sound which in addition to its impact on health also has an economic and social dimension (e.g. depreciation of property, social segregation).
+Source: FOEN © FSO 2020 Noise is annoying sound which in addition to its impact on health also has an economic and social dimension (e.g. depreciation of property, social segregation).
 The main source of noise pollution is road traffic.
 In 2015, about every seventh person (13% of the Swiss population) was exposed during the day at their place of residence to traffic noise that exceeded the legal limit set by the Noise Abatement Ordinance.
 Perception of environmental conditions in the place of residence Share of population

-Source: FSO - Omnibus surveys 2011 & 2015

-© FSO 2019

-In 2015, 24% of the population said they were very or rather disturbed by traffic noise at home with the window open, 19% by air pollution surrounding the house and 10% by radiation from high-voltage power lines or mobile phone antennae.
-93% of the population were very or rather satisfied with the landscape surrounding their place of residence.
-However, the percentage of people who were very satisfied with the landscape in the residential environment fell between 2011 and 2015 from 56% to 49%.

-Assessment of the danger for humans and the environment

-Share of population
+Source: FSO - Omnibus surveys 2011, 2015 & 2019 © FSO 2020 In 2019, 31% of the population said they were very or rather disturbed by traffic noise at home, 34% by air pollution surrounding the house and 23% by radiation from high-voltage power lines or mobile phone antennae.
+90% of the population were very or rather satisfied with the landscape surrounding their place of residence.
+Assessment of the danger for humans and the environment Share of population

-Source: FSO - Omnibus surveys 2011 & 2015
+Source: FSO - Omnibus surveys 2011, 2015 & 2019